 When there is a strong current or there is a lot of wind, a Texas wacky worm rig adds just enough weight to make sure that cast-and-retrieve is accurate.
 Because it’s a weedless wacky worm rig, a Texas rig is great for casting into shaded structures or under docks, where bass tend to hang out when it’s hot.

-Once the water warms up in the spring, you can catch a lot of bass that are spawning by skipping your wacky worm Texas Rig under docks in shallow water.
+Once the water warms up in the spring, you can catch a lot of basses that are spawning by skipping your wacky worm Texas Rig under docks in shallow water.

 Best Hooks for Wacky Rig